Ikomia-dev/IkomiaPluginsCpp/README.md

 5. Open your input data (images, videos or cameras)
 6. In the process pane, search for your new installed plugin and apply it.
 7. Enjoy the results!

+### External resources
+Some of Ikomia plugins need external resources like pre-trained models.
+In this case, plugin directory contains the model directly or a text file (download_model.txt) including the URL to download it.